-In this article, we shall look into how to solve Number series in bank exams.
+In this article, we shall look into how to solve the Number series in bank exams.

 Reasoning Ability is one of the most important sections of any bank exam.
-In addition, a very scoring topic of this section is Number Series.
+In addition, a very scoring topic of the banking syllabus under the reasoning section is Number Series.

 For upcoming bank exams like SBI PO, SBI Clerk, IBPS PO, IBPS Clerk and other Govt exams, aspirants should be proficient in the Reasoning Ability section to excel in the exam.

 The arrangement of numbers in a certain order, and in which some numbers are placed wrongly in the series and some numbers are missing is called a number series.

 Based on calculating the addition and subtraction of the numbers, candidates have to observe and find the accurate number to the series of numbers.